NREL/fpeam/README.md

 Equipment data must be specified at a regional level of resolution, but the exact bounds of each region can be user-defined and at any scale.
 In the default equipment data, some region identifiers are numbered, albeit with the numbers stored as characters rather than integers, and some are named.
 Numbered regions correspond to U.S. Farm Resource Regions (FRRs), while named regions correspond to forestry regions.
 Regions in the equipment dataset must correspond with the regions defined in the feedstock production dataset (discussed in the next section), to allow feedstock production data to be merged with the equipment data.
 Feedstocks and tillage types in the equipment dataset must also match those in the feedstock production dataset; any equipment data without matching feedstock production data or vice versa will be excluded from FPEAM calculations.

 The `rotation_year` column in the equipment dataset refers to the year in a multi-year crop rotation such as a switchgrass cropping system. `rotation_year` should not contain calendar years but rather integers greater than or equal to 1.
-The calendar year in which the rotation begins is defined using the `year` parameter in the MOVES and/or NONROAD config files, discussed further below.
+The calendar year in which the rotation begins is specified for each scenario within the FPEAM GUI.
 This `year` parameter specifies the calendar year in which biomass is first grown, harvested and transported in a scenario.

 <!-- TABLE: Equipment data examples